 Like English for Business I, this is a course where interactive learning is focused on.
 The two main components, Business topics and Activities, are closely connected.
 A topic is typically introduced through a video and/or lecture and then further developed through oral and written activities.
 Some of the activities will be web-based, while others are organised as individual or group-based activities done in class time.
 The teaching language is English, but Norwegian is used to develop understanding of terms and concepts in both languages.
 The course therefore requires good competence in Norwegian.

 ENG10 English for Business I is a prerequisite for taking ENG11.

 Compulsory attendance at 75% of lectures

-A set of web-based language tests (submitted via Canvas)
+A set of web-based language tests (carried out as quizzes in Canvas)

 The whole portfolio must be submitted in the same semester.
 A retake implies submitting the whole portfolio again.